 The Highlands Art League (HAL) is pleased to announce that it is accepting applications for its Artist in Residence (AiR) Program, which provides visual or literary artists dedicated time, space and support to experiment and develop a new body of work in a creative community at HAL’s ‘Village Where Art Lives.’
 The ideal candidates for this program are progressive artists who are self-directed, motivated, community-oriented and passionate about creating new work.

 The program encourages career artists who embrace community and enjoy working in a team environment to apply.
 AiR artists will receive dedicated studio and living space in HAL’s Clovelly House complete with climate control and studio space in exchange for part time work at the Village Where Art Lives.
 The length of the residency is mutually agreed upon by HAL and the artist.
-The residency can begin as early as Jan.
-5, 2018.
+The residency can begin immediately.